JakobKlotz/python-template/README.md

 ![Docker](https://img.shields.io/badge/Docker-2496ED?style=for-the-badge&logo=docker&logoColor=white)
 ![License: MIT](https://img.shields.io/badge/License-MIT-blue?style=for-the-badge&logo=mit&logoColor=white)

-# Python Project - Cookiecutter Template
+# Template for Python Projects

-Opinionated Cookiecutter template for Python projects which uses `uv` to manage packages and Python installations.
+Opinionated cookiecutter template for Python projects which uses `uv` to manage packages and Python installations.
 You can use the template to quickly get up and running for: